simon-an/submodule-2/README.md

 # submodule-2
 # change-1
 this is a minor change
+bugfix during release.